Skip to main content

 5. 5.The work in India on this Australia applicant application, and the steps that belong to the Australia side

 A senior research scientist at IISc Bengaluru's Centre for BioSystems Science and Engineering, PhD in Bioengineering 2020 from IISc, postdoctoral fellowship at NCBS Bengaluru, and three years as Principal Investigator on a Wellcome Trust India Alliance grant studying tissue regeneration, received a Senior Research Fellow offer in March 2026 from the Walter and Eliza Hall Institute (WEHI) in Melbourne under the Subclass 858 Global Talent Independent visa pathway.
 The WEHI offer needed her IISc PhD certificate apostilled, her IISc transcript apostilled, her BSc Biotechnology from Mount Carmel College Bengaluru apostilled, her marriage certificate from the Bengaluru Sub-Registrar, her Engineers Australia skills assessment (already complete via the WEHI sponsorship preparation), and a fresh PCC from the Bengaluru Passport Seva Kendra Lalbagh.
 The Karnataka HRD step ran through the State Higher Education Department Multistoreyed Building Bengaluru.
-MEA apostille at Patiala House Delhi.
+MEA apostille at the authorised MEA service-provider route.
 Australia has been a Hague apostille destination for Indian documents since 1995, which kept the route clean.
 Four weeks from documents leaving Noida to her Subclass 858 visa being granted.
 WEHI orientation in Parkville Melbourne followed two months later.

 That kind of focused move on a sponsored skilled pathway is now common for Indian women in engineering, computer science, biotech, materials science, AI, climate and energy research.
 The Australian Department of Home Affairs runs the Skilled Independent (Subclass 189), the Skilled Nominated (Subclass 190), the Skilled Work Regional Provisional (Subclass 491), the Skills in Demand or Skilled Employer-Sponsored (Subclass 482) and the Global Talent Independent (Subclass 858) visa pathways.
 The deep-tech and life-sciences hiring side runs out of Melbourne, Sydney, Brisbane and Perth, with CSIRO, the Group of Eight universities (Melbourne, Sydney, ANU, Monash, UNSW, Adelaide, UQ, UWA), the medical research institutes (Walter and Eliza Hall, Garvan, QIMR Berghofer, Doherty Institute, WEHI), and the deep-tech startup scenes in Sydney's tech precinct and Melbourne's biomedical district all hiring senior Indian women.